peteroupc/peteroupc.github.io/random.md

 A seemingly random number can be generated from arbitrary data using a _hash function_.

 A _hash function_ is a function that takes an arbitrary input of any size (such as an array of 8-bit bytes or a sequence of characters) and returns an output with a fixed number of bits.
-That output is also known as a _hash code_.
-(By definition, hash functions are deterministic<sup>[**(32)**](#Note32)</sup>.)
+That output is also known as a _hash code_.<sup>[**(32)**](#Note32)</sup>.
 The individual bits of a hash code can serve as random numbers, or the hash code can serve as the seed for a PRNG that, in turn, [**generates random numbers**](https://peteroupc.github.io/randomfunc.html) in the desired way.

 Useful properties of some hash functions include&mdash;